-- ▶It is obligatory to use the Simple Templates for all work - ► For new work - ▶ It is enough to type straight into the template once downloaded - ► For revisions of published deliverables - ► The text can be copy-pasted directly into the template and styled - ▶ Once this work is done, it won't need to be done again! ©

-►NOTE - the templates are interchangeable between CEN and CENELEC, so if one doesn't work/download correctly, feel free to take the other!
-The main difference is the font.
+- ▶It is obligatory to use the Simple Templates for all work - ► For new work - ▶ It is enough to type straight into the template once downloaded - ► For revisions of published deliverables - ► The text can be copy-pasted directly into the template and styled - ▶ Once this work is done, it won't need to be done again! © - ►NOTE the templates are interchangeable between CEN and CENELEC, so if one doesn't work/download correctly, feel free to take the other!
+The main differences are the font and European Forewords.